 School’s done.
 Rest of the day is theirs.

 Yes.
-Score Academy Online's middle school program supports 7th graders through the year when academic expectations ramp up significantly.
-Students learn in live classes of no more than six, with certified teachers who provide the right balance of structure and growing independence.
+Score Academy Online’s middle school program supports 7th graders through the year when academic expectations ramp up significantly.
+Students on the Synchronous package learn in live classes with certified teachers who provide the right balance of structure and growing independence.

 Yes.
 Online schooling is legal in all 50 states.
 Many families begin online school during middle school to provide a more tailored, less overwhelming learning experience.
 Score Academy Online is accredited by Cognia, which means transcripts are recognized by other schools and universities nationwide.